alfateam/a/README.md

 Release Notes
 ---------------
+__0.3.1__
+"when" deletes all cached modules before executing.
+This ensures tests are isolated. ignore is alias for expectAnything.
+"When" can resolve act by camcelCase convention.
+If test class is named "whenFoo.js", it will assume "foo.js" is the act.

 __0.3.0__
 expectArray is deprecated, use expect instead.
 expect now handles structs - equality is acheived when same propertyNames and equal leaf properties.